Trent Tucker Rule: Rule

-The incident
+Incident

-The rule was born out of a game between the Knicks and the Chicago Bulls on January 15, 1990 at Madison Square Garden.
+The rule was born out of a game between the Knicks and the Chicago Bulls on January 15, 1990, at Madison Square Garden.
 The game was tied at 106 with one-tenth of a second left in regulation and the Knicks in possession.
 During a time-out called by the Knicks, both teams prepared for what was seen as the only possible way the Knicks could win in regulation: an alley oop tap-in from out of bounds by Patrick Ewing.

 When play resumed, the Knicks player throwing the ball in, Mark Jackson, saw the alley-oop play get broken up.
 He proceeded to throw the ball inbounds to Tucker, who was the only player open.
-Tucker then turned around and hit a three-point jump shot before the buzzer, giving the Knicks the win, 109–106.
-Replays showed that the clock was not started until Tucker's shot was already midair and coming down towards the basket.
+Tucker then caught the pass in mid-air, turned, landed, and shot a three-point jump shot before the buzzer, giving the Knicks the win: 109–106.
+Replays showed that the clock was not started until Tucker's shot was already in mid-air and coming down towards the basket.

-The protest
+Protest

-The Bulls, led by first-year head coach Phil Jackson, later filed an official protest with the NBA about the play.
+The Bulls, led by first-year head coach Phil Jackson, a former Knicks player and later executive, later filed an official protest with the NBA about the play.
 By their estimate, the play took closer to 0.4 seconds.
 However, timekeeper Bob Billings and referee Ronnie Nunn, who were working that game, claimed everything went perfectly fine.
 The protest was disallowed.

-Vice president of operations Rod Thorn was the only NBA executive to side with the Bulls.
-(Incidentally, Thorn was once the general manager of the Bulls.)
+The NBA's vice president of operations, Rod Thorn, was the only NBA executive to side with the Bulls.
+(Incidentally, Thorn was once the general manager of the Bulls).
 Thorn argued that it was physically impossible for a player to receive an inbounds pass and release it for a shot in less than a tenth of a second.
-He pointed out that tests in European basketball leagues, which had counted down the final minute of a period in tenths of seconds for many years (the NBA had just adopted it for 1989–90), proved that a catch-and-shoot takes at least three-tenths of a second.
+He pointed out that tests in European basketball leagues, which had counted down the final minute of a period in tenths of seconds for many years (the NBA had just adopted it for 1989–90), proved that a catch-and-shoot takes at least three tenths of a second.